harsla/wish/README.md

 2. SQL code should live alongside business logic rather than being segregated or abstracted away.
 3. Human meatbrains should be allowed to express logic in an imperative form.
 4. Test-Driven Development is the key to a well-engineered software solution.
-5. Database portability isn't important.
-MySQL is owned by evil men.
-PostgreSQL is an amazing product.
-6. High-level documentation and self-documenting code is critical.
+5. High-level documentation and self-documenting code is critical.
 Code comments, not so much.
-7. Common tasks must be trivial.
+6. Common tasks must be trivial.
 Uncommon tasks must be easy.
 Rare tasks must be possible.